There are different types of anxiety disorder, some of which we’ve explained here.

 What can I do to help reduce my anxiety?

-There are lots of things you can to help reduce your anxiety.
+There are lots of things you can do to help reduce your anxiety.
 Everyone is different, so it’s important to try different things and see which works best for you.

 Taking part in regular physical activity can help you to feel less anxious.
 When you exercise, your brain releases hormones called endorphins, which can improve how you feel.